Nerwyn/android-tv-card/README.md

 Along with a few other changes/improvements:

+-   Supports the official (Android TV Remote integration)[https://www.home-assistant.io/integrations/androidtv_remote/]
--   By default uses `remote.send_command` instead, and if given a `remote_id` like the one created by the Android TV Remote integration it will work with it by default.
+-   By default uses `remote.send_command` instead, and if given a `remote_id` like the one created by the Android TV Remote integration.
 -   Swipe actions are now remappable by creating `custom_keys` for `up`, `down`, `left`, `right`, and `enter`.
 -	  Hold press/touch actions only repeat for directional keys, and perform a long press for anything else.

 Vast majority of credit goes to the original authors, I barely had to modify anything to get this working for Android TV.